PART ONE: THE INTRODUCTION

 (DEKO ENTERTAINMENT; 2023)

 Guitarist Frankie Schaffer and singer/bassist Steve Ojane, for all intents and purposes, are Initial Kick and their debut album, PLAYS WITH MERCURY, has been a long time coming.
-The original band formed a decade ago, taking a five year hiatus while Steve toured and recorded with one of his favorite bands, Angel.
+The original band formed a decade ago, taking a six year hiatus while Steve toured and recorded with one of his favorite bands, Angel.
 Realizing that the time was right, Ojane stepped away from his Angel duties to finish what he started with Schaffer and Initial Kick.
 So, was the delay worth the wait?
 Well… DUH!

 ““On the Inside” gets the proceedings off to a bombastic start with a bit of “stun guitar” from Frankie and Steve’s effortless vocal style.
-“Together and Forever” features a chugging rhythm and some very nicely-placed tack piano by (Steve’s former Angel bandmate) Charlie Calv occasionally pushing its way up from the depths of the mix.
+“Tomorrow and Forever” features a chugging rhythm and some very nicely-placed tack piano by (Steve’s former Angel bandmate) Charlie Calv occasionally pushing its way up from the depths of the mix.
 The lead work and solo (from Frankie and Richie Ranno from Starz) are of the type that one would expect from an Arena Rock band from the latter Jurassic Period (late ‘70s and early ‘80s), but tweaked just enough to make it fresh and new.
-With pounding drums from Steve’s battery mate in Angel, Billy Orrico, and a riff that would make Chuck proud, “Wish You Well (Once Upon a Time)” could be the ultimate “kiss off” song of all time… “I loved you, you broke my heart, I’m so over you.”
+With pounding drums from Steve’s battery mate in Angel, Billy Orrico, and a riff that would make Chuck proud, “Wish You Well (Once Upon a Time)” could be the ultimate “kiss off” song of all time… kind of the biggest “I loved you, you broke my heart, I’m so over you” song ever written.
 Plus… COW BELL!
 The first single from the record, “Tranquilizer,” was featured in the Brian Wild movie BOXANNE.
 It’s about keeping the demons in your head in check and chugs along at a dizzyingly lethargic pace even after the drums pick up over the last half of the tune.
 A chorus with lyrics like “Give me a tranquilizer/To steady my head/To feel good instead,” certainly makes it an odd choice for a lead single, but… it works.
 You almost believe that the drugs are working when Steve sings “I will be good/The way that I should.”
 It ain’t a toe-tapper but, it sure does get stuck in your head.

 “Another great riff, a catchy melody, an appearance by original IK drummer Johnny Zabo and more of Ojane’s old-school bass style highlight “Sotheby’s Wasteland (It’s a Mall World After All).”
 The tongue-in-cheek lyrics are merely icing on the cake of another excellent mid-tempo rocker.
 The opening guitar on “Me and Rock and Roll” is somehow very reminiscent of the Beatles’ “Don’t Let Me Down” and the lyrics could be and updated version of “Beth” by Kiss.
 Given the name of the tune, both of those comparisons are quite apt.
 The guitars bite in a very laid-back way (as dichotomous as that sounds, that’s what I’m hearing).
 Frankie offers up another nice solo at the end.
 “Sloan Road Kids” is one of the more rockin’ tunes with a cool, almost familiar riff.
 With Steve, Frankie and the boys leaning into the Power Pop sound, it has a certain Cheap Trickesque magnificance.
 The instrumental harmonics of “’93” add a certain… here’s that word again… familiar warmth to what is the only actual ballad on PLAYS WITH MERCURY with a killer acoustic lead.
 The sound oddly brings to mind an old T Rex hand-clapper – especially the final minute or so – as the tempo picks up a bit, bringing a good song to a nice finish.